-Several new standards, amendments and interpretations are effective for annual periods beginning after 1 January 2023 and have not been adopted in preparation for these financial statements.
+Several new standards, amendments and interpretations are effective for annual periods beginning on or after 1 January 2024.
+They have not been adopted in preparing these annual financial statements.
 The CPD will adopt these amendments in the relevant financial year in which they become effective.
 These are as follows: